 Subscribers also respond well to personalization, as demonstrated by these findings:

-- 8% is the average increase in open rates when email is personalized
+- 8% is the average increase in open rates when an email is personalized

-- 14% is the average increase in click-through rate (CTR) when email is personalized
+- 14% is the average increase in click-through rate (CTR) when an email is personalized

-- 10% is the average increase in conversions when email is personalized
+- 10% is the average increase in conversions when an email is personalized

 If you want to demonstrate the importance of email marketing or any other online marketing strategy, you need proof.
 Data is one of the best ways to show a tactic works because it provides an unbiased assessment of your campaigns’ performances.

 A few metrics that can measure your email marketing performance include:

 With an email management tool, like EmailMarketingFX, you can easily access this data.
 That’s why most businesses will invest in email management software because they can automatically track, measure, and monitor their email marketing performance.